s-victor/TinyPedal/docs/customization.md

     player_index
 Set `player index` override for displaying data from specific player.
 Valid player index range starts from `0` to max number players minus one, and must not exceed `127`.
 Set value to `-1` for unspecified player, which can be useful for display general standings and trackmap data (ex. broadcasting).
 This option works only when `enable_player_index_override` enabled.

+    character_encoding
+Set character encoding for displaying text in correct encoding.
+Available encoding: `UTF-8`, `ISO-8859-1`.
+Default encoding is `UTF-8`, which works best in LMU game.
+Note, `UTF-8` may not work well for some Latin characters in RF2, try use "ISO-8859-1" instead.

 ## Units and symbols
 **Units and symbols options can be accessed from `Config` menu in main window.**